srbcheema1/puzzle4x4/README.md

 ## Puzzle4x4
-A simple and fun picture solving game.
+This is a simple and fun picture puzzle game.

 ![Screenshot](/assets/screenshot1.png?raw=true )